Who Was Michael Jackson?

 Jackson's death resulted in an outpouring of public grief and sympathy.
 Memorials were erected around the world, including one at the arena where he was set to perform and another at his childhood home in Gary, Indiana.

 The Jackson family held a private funeral on September 3, 2009, at the Forest Lawn Memorial Park in Glendale, California, for immediate family members and 200 guests.
-Celebrity mourners included Jackson's ex-wife, Lisa Marie Presley, and actress Elizabeth Taylor.
+Celebrity mourners included Jackson's ex-wife Presley and actress Elizabeth Taylor.

 Wrongful Death Lawsuit